akiradeveloper/csplib/README.md

 In the textbook CSP as in the figure above, the writer should block until reader consumes the passing value so as to hold only one value in the channel, which is I guess a good property for mathematical analysis.
 However, any reader doesn't exist when writer puts a value in the channel isn't practiacally a case.
 Also, allowing only one reader limits the use case.

-**Library Design:** So alternatively in this library, writer is never blocked by the reader and allows multiple readers (SPMC) based on the assumption reader is ready when the writer starts putting a value on the channel.
+**(Library Design)** So alternatively in this library, writer is never blocked by the reader and allows multiple readers (SPMC) based on the assumption reader is ready when the writer starts putting a value on the channel.

 ### Computational Graph